launchdarkly/js-core/packages/sdk/cloudflare/README.md

 ## Quickstart

-When configuring your SDK client, initialize with the [Cloudflare KV namespace](https://developers.cloudflare.com/workers/runtime-apis/kv#kv-bindings):
+Initialize the ldClient with the [Cloudflare KV namespace](https://developers.cloudflare.com/workers/runtime-apis/kv#kv-bindings) and your client side sdk key:

 ```typescript
 import ldInit from '@launchdarkly/cloudflare-server-sdk';